Integrating Secrets Management Services - Configuration

 • TIMEOUT - default is 5000 ms.

-Authentication is done by using either an API key or user and password, and accordingly the following parameters have to be set:
+Authentication is done by using either an API key or a username and password, and accordingly the following parameters have to be set:

 • AUTH_TOKEN